rkkwan/rating-yelp-features/README.md

 ![monamigabi-worst](images/monamigabi-worst.png)

-#### Use Case 2: Yelper wants to know where to get the best dish in a certain region.
-1. Select a dish and a region (zip code, city).
-2. Find all restaurants in the region that serve the dish.
-3. Perform NER and SIA on reviews that mention the dish for each restaurant and predict a rating for each restaurant.
-4. Display the restaurants, sorted by rating of the dish.
-5. Result: The top-rated restaurants serve the best versions of that dish.

-#### Use Case 3: Yelper wants to get an overview of a restaurant's key features.
+#### Use Case 2: Yelper wants to get an overview of a restaurant's key features.
 1. Select a restaurant.
 2. Collect all reviews from that restaurant.
 3. Perform NER and SIA.
 Predict a rating for each key feature.